 Best Practice #2: Set the Appropriate Security Policies

 In order to maintain the strength of that policy foundation, it is important to apply the appropriate security policy not only at the organization level, but also down to the group and even individual user.
 This also helps maintain that fine balance between usability and security.
-When implementing multi-factor authentication, additional security will only be required when absolutely necessary, or when access is granted to personal, corporate, or otherwise private information.
+When implementing bank multi-factor authentication methods, additional security will only be required when absolutely necessary, or when access is granted to personal, corporate, or otherwise private information.

 The more granular you can become with where stronger authentication is required means that end users are less likely to become frustrated.
 Happier end-users mean safer security practices all around.